 The English Major at Wheaton has a long tradition of valuing literature and writing.
 It is designed to prepare you to pursue your chosen vocations with competence and versatility.
 Its goal is that you will enjoy good literature and write clear, coherent prose, as well as better understand the relation of literature to biblical truth.

 The department endeavors to instill within each student a knowledge of major English and American authors, together with pertinent continental and global ones, and a comprehension of the various critical approaches essential to a mature understanding and evaluation of literary achievement.
 We consistently endeavor to discover the relation of literature to biblical truth.
 Students are encouraged but not required to meet the College's general education literature requirement with either ENGL 111 or 115.
-However, prospective English majors are required take ENGL 215 and ENGL 225 or ENGL 226 (Required for Teaching Concentration majors) instead of ENGL 111 or ENGL 115.
+However, prospective English majors are required take ENGL 155 (or ENGL 156, which is required for Teaching Concentration majors) and ENGL 215 instead of ENGL 111 or ENGL 115.

 Courses of Study